No. 4 Ohio State tops Penn State 92-82 for 7th straight win

+“Do I look like I just survived?”
+Holtmann said.
+“That’s exactly how I think we all feel.
+That was a tough one, as we expected it to be.”

+Holtmann’s teams had dropped its last two games on Penn State’s court and weren’t about to overlook an inconsistent Nittany Lion squad, even with a matchup against archrival No. 3 Michigan looming.

-STATE COLLEGE, Pa.
-(AP) — E.J.
-Liddell scored 17 of his 23 points in the first half and No. 4 Ohio State outlasted Penn State 92-82 on Thursday night.
+E.J.
+Liddell scored 17 of his 23 points in the first half and the Buckeyes overcame an eight-point deficit in the second half after leading for nearly all the first.

 Duane Washington scored 21 points and C.J.
 Walker added 13 for the Buckeyes (18-4, 12-4 Big Ten), who used a 15-0 run midway through the second half to take control and win their seventh straight.